mcanet/STL-Volume-Model-Calculator/README.md

 This script provides functionality to calculate the volume and surface area of 3D models stored in the STL file format, as well as estimate the weight of the model based on the selected material.
 It is implemented in Python and supports both binary and ASCII STL files.

-## Materials Supported

-The script comes with an extensive list of 3D printable materials each with its specified density which is used to calculate the mass of the model.
-The materials included are:
-- ABS
-- PLA
-- 3k CFRP
-- Plexiglass
-- Alumide
-- Aluminum
-- Brass
-- Bronze
-- Copper
-- Gold_14K
-- Gold_18K
-- Polyamide_MJF
-- Polyamide_SLS
-- Rubber
-- Silver
-- Steel
-- Titanium
-- Resin

 ## Usage

 To use the script, navigate to the directory containing `volume_calculator.py` and your STL file in a terminal, then execute one of the following commands based on your needs: